5000 Volts

-5000 Volts is the name of a British disco recording act that achieved success throughout Europe during the 1970s.
+5000 Volts was a British disco recording act that achieved success throughout Europe during the 1970s.
 The group consisted of vocalists Tina Charles and Martin Jay, with a changing group of session musicians.

 Career

 They released several singles in the mid-1970s, but did not achieve success until radio stations began playing the B-side to their 1975 single, "Bye Love".
 The song, "I'm on Fire", was released in its own right and became a major hit throughout Europe, peaking at number 4 on the UK Singles Chart;